 National Agencies are required to adopt appropriate technical and organisational security measures with regard to protecting personal data.

 Access to your personal data is provided to the Commission staff responsible for carrying out this processing operation and to authorised staff according to the “need to know” principle.
 Such staff abide by statutory, and when required, additional confidentiality agreements.

 Outside the EU organisation, access to your personal data is provided to:

-- Staff of the National Agencies in charge of the management of Erasmus+ and the European Solidarity Corps;
+- internal staff of the National Agencies in charge of the management of Erasmus+ and the European Solidarity Corps

 Data is transferred to the National Agencies established in each of the EU Member States and to the National Agencies established in the other participating countries in Erasmus+ and the European Solidarity Corps (EFTA countries that are party to the EEA Agreement; acceding countries, candidate countries and potential candidates benefiting from a pre-accession strategy; the Swiss Confederation; countries covered by the European neighbourhood policy which have concluded agreements with the Union providing for the possibility of their participation in the Union's programmes) as stated in Article 24 "Country participation" of Regulation (EU) 1288/2013 and in Article 11 "Participating countries" of Regulation (EU) 2018/1475.